johnhadaway/johnhadaway.github.io/_projects/2020-new-modal.markdown

 external-url-name: SPIN Unit
 return_path: /projects
 display: no
-description: Proccessed and analysed spatial data, working with a GTFS feed, in order to map mobility equity for the City of Tallinn.
+description: Proccessed and analysed spatial data, working with a GTFS feed, to map mobility equity for the City of Tallinn.
 ---